gmetais/sw-remove-cookies/README.md

 # A service worker that removes cookies on requests

 Cookies have a weight.
-The bigger the cookies are on your website, the bigger requests to same-origin ressources will be.
-For example, if the cookie is 3KB, every request weights 3KB + other headers size.
-Then the request gets bigger than a network packet, so it needs to send several packets, so this is longer.
-This can also lead to upload bandwidth saturation, which is generally smaller than download bandwidth.
+Big cookies mean big requests to the server.
+For example, if the cookie on your website is 3KB, every request on the same-origin automatically weights 3KB + other headers size.
+If the request is bigger than a network packet, then the request is splitted in several packets and it takes more time to be sent to the server.
+This can also lead to upload bandwidth saturation, because upload bandwidth is generally smaller than download bandwidth.

-**Most of the time, assets don't need the cookies.**
+## Most of the time, assets don't need cookies.

 The best solution is of course to reduce the cookie size on your website.
 But it's not always easy: authentication cookies, A/B testing cookies, ...

 Another solution is to serve your assets from another domain.
-This leads to an additional DNS lookup and connection, which can also slow down the page load.
+But this leads to an additional DNS lookup and connection, which can also slow down the page load.

 ## Service workers to the rescue